Flower Power (photograph): Events

 The National Mobilization Committee to End the War in Vietnam's March on the Pentagon took place on October 21, 1967.
 When the antiwar demonstrators approached The Pentagon, they were confronted by a squad of soldiers from the 503rd Military Police Battalion (Airborne).
 The soldiers pointed their rifles, marched into the crowd and formed a semicircle around the demonstrators to prevent them from climbing the Pentagon steps.
 Bernie Boston, newspaper photographer for The Washington Evening Star (shortened to The Washington Star in later years), had been assigned by his editor to cover the demonstration.
-Boston was sitting on a wall at the Mall Entrance which allowed him to see the events unfold.
+Boston was sitting on a wall at the mall entrance which allowed him to see the events unfold.
 In a 2005 interview he said, "When I saw the sea of demonstrators, I knew something had to happen.
 I saw the troops march down into the sea of people and I was ready for it."
 A young man emerged from the crowd of demonstrators and started placing carnations into the barrels of their rifles.
 Boston captured the moment in what would become an iconic image and his signature photograph.

 When Boston showed the photograph to his editor at the Star, "the editor didn't see the importance" and the picture was run on a page deep inside the newspaper.
-It did not gain recognition until after Boston entered it into photography competitions, which it won.
+It did not gain recognition until Boston entered it into photography competitions, which it won.

 Legacy

 Identity of the demonstrator

 The young man in the photo is most commonly identified as George Edgerly Harris III, an 18-year-old actor from New York who had moved to San Francisco in 1967.
-In 2005, Brown talked in an interview about the effort it took to learn that the protester was Harris.
+In 2005, Boston talked in an interview about the effort it took to learn that the protester was Harris.
 Harris, who performed under the stage name Hibiscus and co-founded The Cockettes, a "flamboyant, psychedelic gay-themed drag troupe", died in the early 1980s during the beginning of the HIV/AIDS epidemic.

 Paul Krassner, in a 2008 blogger's article written for the Huffington Post a week after Bernie Boston died, said the young man in the photo was Joel Tornabene, a fellow counter-culture leader of the Youth International Party (the Yippies) who lived in Berkeley, California in the 1960s.
 Tornabene, like Harris and Boston, died before Krassner posted this statement.